craigmcchesney/dp-support/README.md

 Because of the focus on performance in this milestone, an ingestion performance benchmark application was created to measure performance at each step of the development process to see where we stand relative to the goal of 4M values/second.
 The benchmark application sends one minute's data for 4,000 PVs each sampled at 1KHz, and is discussed in more detail below.

 At completion of this milestone, the ingestion performance benchmark ranges from 7M to 10M values/second.
+It is interesting to note that this is the same performance range that we observed for writing data directly to MongoDB, which means that our server overhead doesn't seem to degrade performance significantly.
+We will see if that holds as we add more functionality, and under more stressful load testing.

 ##### ingestion service implementation